david-randoll/ICSI-499---Algorithmn-animation/README.md

 # <a name="Howtouse"/>How To Use
 ## Front page
-   Here you will find a textbar with a preset data to use or the user can manually enter a data set.
+   Here you will find a textbar with preset data to use or the user can manually enter a data set.
 Then the user can choose an Algorithm that they would like to learn.
 The user can enter the settings page from the home screen as well.

 ## Settings
    On this page the user can customize how the app should look that.
 The user will be able to customize the color of the font.
 Turn On/Off Color Blind Mode, and size of the font.